History of the Library

-During the digital explosion of the 1990’s, the Library added computerized classrooms and a computer lab for users, and carved out space on the first floor to make room for more workstations for students and patrons.
+During the digital explosion of the 1990s, the Library added our first computer classrooms and a computer lab for users, and carved out space on the first floor to make room for more workstations for students and patrons.
 After Tropical Storm Allison severely damaged the Library’s street level in 2001, the damage was repaired, the archives were moved to a safer location, and flood walls and gates were added with assistance from FEMA.

 For millennia, libraries have been fundamental to learning and knowledge.
 What’s changed is how libraries function in today’s educational environment, both as a place to study and as a place to access accumulated knowledge.
 In today’s world, libraries are more than book, journal or digital literature storehouses.
 They are dynamic, interactive environments, with collaborative, open study and learning spaces that foster the sharing of ideas and discoveries.

-Today, the TMC Library is a trusted resource that provides and teaches about tools and techniques needed to filter relevant, authoritative information from the exponentially growing published literature, to support health sciences research, medical education, and patient care.
-Authenticated users can access our strong collection electronically – anytime, anywhere, and on any device.
-The Library is also still an active place to be, as evidenced by its thousands of visitors who walk through the doors each year.
+Today, the TMC Library is a trusted resource that provides expertise and teaches about tools and techniques needed to find and filter relevant, authoritative information from the exponentially growing published literature, to support health sciences research, medical education, and patient care.
+The TMC Library provides a robust collection of electronic resources including 164 databases, over 70,000 ejournals, and over 370,000 ebooks.
+Authenticated members can access our collection electronically – anytime, anywhere.
+The Library is also still an active place to be, as evidenced by the thousands of visitors who walk through the doors each year.